Matzo Ball Soup

 Oy!
 It took several batches of leaden matzo balls to get these right but I finally did it!
 The result is a really lovely plant-based version of the traditional soup we know and love.

 1 ½ cups matzo meal (whole grain if possible)

 2-3 sprigs fresh parsley, finely minced

-8 or 9 cups spring or filtered water
+6 cups Vegetable Stock or spring or filtered water